Italy's Tamburi seeks investments to follow Moncler

-MILAN, Aug 14 Italy's Tamburi Investment Partners (TIP) is looking for further purchases after leading a consortium to buy into luxury ski wear maker Moncler, chief executive Giovanni Tamburi said on Wednesday.
+MILAN Italy's Tamburi Investment Partners (TIP) (TIP.MI) is looking for further purchases after leading a consortium to buy into luxury ski wear maker Moncler, chief executive Giovanni Tamburi said on Wednesday.

 TIP, which Tamburi said has investments worth about 1 billion euros ($1.3 billion), acquired an indirect stake in Moncler this month when its majority-owned vehicle Clubsette bought 14 percent of Moncler President Remo Ruffini's holding company.

-The independent investment bank, which also holds stakes in hearing aid maker Amplifon and cable maker Prysmian , is mulling deals in the technology, fashion and retail sectors in Europe, at a pace of between one and three a year.
+The independent investment bank, which also holds stakes in hearing aid maker Amplifon (AMPF.MI) and cable maker Prysmian (PRY.MI), is mulling deals in the technology, fashion and retail sectors in Europe, at a pace of between one and three a year.

 "We have absolutely not finished," Tamburi told Reuters.
 "We still have liquidity, we still have investors who want to join us, so we're still looking at potential deals - and there are lots of opportunities in Europe."